Konami: History

 The absorption of Hudson Soft in 2012 resulted in the addition of several other franchises including: Adventure Island, Bonk, Bloody Roar, Bomberman, Far East of Eden, and Star Soldier.

 In April 2015, Konami delisted itself from the New York Stock Exchange following the dissolution of their Kojima Productions subsidiary.
 In a translated interview with Nikkei Trendy Net published in the following month, the newly appointed president of Konami's gaming division, Konami Digital Entertainment, Hideki Hayakawa, announced that Konami would shift their focus towards mobile gaming for a while, claiming that "mobile is where the future of gaming lies."
 The trade name of the company was changed from Konami Corporation to Konami Holdings Corporation during the same month.
+Konami consolidated its productions teams established in 2004 into their headquarters, including Pawapuro Production, BEMANI Production, Virtual Kiss Production, Loveplus Production, Kojima Productions and others, that year.

 In 2017, Konami announced that they would be reviving some of the company's other well-known video game titles following the success of their Nintendo Switch launch title Super Bomberman R.

 In early 2020, Konami moved their headquarters to the Ginza district of Tokyo, which includes a facility for holding esports events as well as a school for esports players.

 Konami announced a major restructuring of Konami Digital Entertainment on 25 January 2021, which including the dissolution of its Product Divisions 1, 2, and 3 to be reconsolidated into a new structure to be announced at a later time.
 Konami affirmed this would not affect their commitment to video games and was only an internal restructuring.
-On July 1, 2022 Konami changed their corporate name again from Konami Holdings Corporation to Konami Group Corporation.
+On 1 July 2022 Konami changed their corporate name again from Konami Holdings Corporation to Konami Group Corporation.

+In April 2023, Konami announced that it has opened a new studio in Osaka, Japan.
+The new offices, located in the Umeda Sky Building south building, will support the developer in its efforts both grow and endure over the coming decades.
+Konami suggested that the new building would be a core entity in the studio's current and future projects, noting that it hopes Konami Osaka will encourage "sustainable growth" over the next 50 years.

+In February 2024, Konami Digital Entertainment announced the establishment of its own anime studio called Konami Animation.
+The studio will invest the CG technology and know-how it fostered from game development into animation, and it plans not only to work on Konami's own intellectual properties but in other properties as well.
+Its first work was a PV for Yu-Gi-Oh!
+25th anniversary.

+In May 2025, Konami announced that it will transfer a portion of its amusement machine development business from Konami Amusement to a new company called Konami Arcade Games.
+Konami Amusement will focus on the pachinko and pachislot machines business, and Konami Arcade Games will focus on the arcade games business.